Updated: May 31

 How many adults can you think of that are able to identify the emotion they are feeling, fully detach from it, witness the overpowering thoughts and strong physical symptoms, but react in a controlled and calm manner, using their wellbeing 'toolkit' to override these negative thoughts and behaviour patterns?
 Wouldn't it be great if there were more people like this in the world?

 The starting point for very young children to be able to understand and become emotionally literate, will always be first and foremost, the ability to identify the emotions; naming them (happy, sad, angry, worried) and then understanding the physical reactions of the body associated with each feeling.
 Children (and many adults) often confuse the basic needs; feeling tired, hungry, or thirsty with feelings of upset and anger.
 Many toddler tantrums can be understood as the lack of their basic needs being met and then a downward spiral of behaviour stemming from this point.
 As children get older, their feelings and emotions become more complex and they carry with them a plethora of both real and imagined ideas about themselves, which can transform both their emotional and behavioural development.

-Through daily positive reinforcement and the promotion of healthy habits we as parents and caregivers can support the next generation into adolescence and beyond.
+Through daily positive reinforcement and the promotion of healthy habits we as parents and caregivers can support the next generation into adolescence, adulthood and beyond.
+Most importantly, communication, a willingness to open up and talk about your thoughts and feelings, how they affect you, modelling healthy behaviours and apologising when your emotions get the better of you - are all ways we can encourage children to take responsibility and learn how to protect and nurture their mental health from an early age.
 So, without further ado, I thought I'd share just some of my favourite books which make wonderful additions to any family learning library, some specific books which address the emotions in a child-friendly way, and others that I have found to be great conversation starters over the years.

 1. The Colour Monster - A Story About Emotions - By Anna Llenas